PiRogueToolSuite/PiRogueToolSuite.github.io/content/blog/Announcement - PiRogue v2 urgent upgrade/index.md

 sudo apt dist-upgrade
 ```

 The mistake we made forces the installation to download Debian packages from the development PPA instead of the production PPA.
 The development PPA must not be used in production.
-There is no short term security concerns but we strongly invite you to upgrade your PiRogue as soon as possible.
+There is no short term security concerns but we strongly invite you to upgrade your PiRogue.

 If you want to check if your PiRogue is affected, run the following command and make sure it produces the exact same output as the one below: